-Insurance and intermediaries payables - Payables to intermediaries and ceding insurers where the amounts are past contractual payment terms are valued at the amount payable, and are discounted where it is expected that the balance will be paid after more than one year under Solvency II.
-Where the amounts are not past contractual payment terms, i.e., not yet due, they are transferred to net technical provisions.
-The UK GAAP balance also includes amounts owed in respect of profit-sharing agreements, which are included in net technical provisions in the Solvency II balance sheet as the future amounts payable are directly affected by the future policy cash flows.
+Insurance and intermediaries receivables and payables - Receivables from, and payables to intermediaries and ceding insurers where the amounts are past contractual payment terms are valued at the amount payable, and are discounted where it is expected that the balance will be paid after more than one year under Solvency II.
+Where the amounts are not past contractual payment terms, i.e., not yet due, they are transferred to reinsurance recoverables or technical provisions as appropriate.
+The UK GAAP balance also includes amounts owed in respect of profit-sharing agreements, which are included in technical provisions in the Solvency II balance sheet as the future amounts payable are directly affected by the future policy cash flows.